Latest released products

 portable Wireless microphones

-microphones sensitivity refers to a microphones's ability to convert sound pressure into voltage or digital signals.
-Generally, the higher the sensitivity, the stronger the signal output by the microphones, meaning that the subsequent amplifier requires less gain.
+microphone sensitivity refers to a microphone's ability to convert sound pressure into voltage or digital signals.
+Generally, the higher the sensitivity, the stronger the signal output by the microphone, meaning that the subsequent amplifier requires less gain.

-The output voltage of a microphones per unit sound pressure level.
+The output voltage of a microphone per unit Sound Pressure Level.
 Unit: millivolts per pascal (mv/Pa).

-Core Definition and Technical Analysis of microphones Sensitivity
+Core Definition and Technical Analysis of microphone Sensitivity

-microphones sensitivity (Sensitivity of microphones) is a core parameter for measuring its sound-to-electric conversion efficiency, defined as the open-circuit output voltage of the microphones per unit sound pressure.
-When a sound pressure of 1 Pascal (Pa) (equivalent to a sound pressure level of 94 dB SPL) acts on the microphones diaphragm, the output voltage value (in millivolts, mV) is the sensitivity, with the standard unit being mV/Pa.
-This parameter directly reflects the microphones's response capability to sound signals: the higher the sensitivity, the stronger the ability to capture weak sound pressures; conversely, a higher sound pressure is required to produce an effective output.
+microphone sensitivity (Sensitivity of microphone) is a core parameter for measuring its sound-to-electric conversion efficiency, defined as the open-circuit output voltage of the microphone per unit sound pressure.
+When a sound pressure of 1 Pascal (Pa) (equivalent to a sound pressure level of 94 dB SPL) acts on the microphone diaphragm, the output voltage value (in millivolts, mV) is the sensitivity, with the standard unit being mV/Pa.
+This parameter directly reflects the microphone's response capability to sound signals: the higher the sensitivity, the stronger the ability to capture weak sound pressures; conversely, a higher sound pressure is required to produce an effective output.
 In professional acoustic measurements, recording production, and sound reinforcement systems, sensitivity is one of the key criteria for selection.

 In-depth interpretation of sensitivity units: linear and logarithmic notation